Pouyanpi/NeMo-Guardrails/README.md

 ## Rails configuration

-Rails can be configured using YAML, JSON or using the modeling language Colang.
+Rails can be configured using YAML, JSON or using [Colang](https://colang.nvidia.com).

 **TODO**